shelialia/tp/docs/DeveloperGuide.md

 **MSS:**
 1. Concierge retrieves a !!guest (UC02)!!
 2. Concierge requests to check out the guest, passing the guest’s index in displayed list.
-3. GuestNote confirms the guest has been checked out.
+3. GuestNote confirms the guest has been checked out.<br>
    Use case ends.

 **Extensions:**
 <box type="wrong" header="2a.
 Guest Not Found" light>
     <ul>
         <li>2a1.
 GuestNote detects that the provided guest index does not exist in the system.</li>
         <li>2a2.
-GuestNote informs the Concierge that the guest was not found.<br>Use case ends.</li>
+GuestNote informs the Concierge that the provided guest index is invalid.<br>Use case ends.</li>
     </ul>
 </box>
 <box type="wrong" header="2b.
 Guest Not Checked In" light>